 Steven Kelham, DHSc, PA-C is the co-author of this article and one of our Advanced Practice Providers at OrthoGeorgia.
 He is the Physician Assistant for Dr. Stapleton and a Clinical Assistant Professor at Mercer University.
 He has over 30 years of healthcare experience and has a strong interest in sports medicine and healthcare education.

 Hip arthroscopy is an excellent procedure now available to patients to help decrease hip pain unrelated to severe arthritis and hopefully allow a full return to sports, work, and an active lifestyle.
 It is minimally invasive with an excellent success rate and relatively short recovery time.
 If you have hip pain and you think hip arthroscopy can help, then check with your orthopedic specialist to see if this procedure will help you get back in the game.
 At OrthoGeorgia, we are proud to provide a wide range of orthopaedic care services to patients of all ages, including spine, hand, sports medicine, foot & ankle, and total joint care.
 Our orthopaedic specialists work with patients each step of the way to address their orthopaedic condition or injury and get them back to living their most comfortable life.
-To schedule an appointment or to learn more about the care we provide in Macon, Macon Spine and Orthopaedic Center, Warner Robins, Kathleen, Milledgeville, Dublin, and Griffin, please contact OrthoGeorgia today!
+To schedule an appointment or to learn more about the care we provide in Macon, Macon Spine and Orthopaedic Center, Warner Robins, Kathleen, Milledgeville, and Dublin, please contact OrthoGeorgia today!

 At OrthoGeorgia, we want to help you live a healthier and more comfortable life by giving those in Macon, Warner Robins, Kathleen, Milledgeville, Dublin, Griffin, and the surrounding areas convenient access to the highest quality care.
 Whether you have been suffering from a sports injury or a common orthopaedic condition, we will determine the cause of your discomfort and craft a personalized treatment plan to bring you relief.
 To learn more about our services and our physicians, or to schedule an appointment at OrthoGeorgia, please contact us today.